lucky630/lucky630.github.io/_posts/2018-11-5-Adelaide-Bus-Boarding-Analysis.md

-Link to the Complete [Kaggle Notebook](https://www.kaggle.com/rednivrug/comprehensive-bus-boarding-analysis). you can Like or Comment the Notebook for show your support.
+Link to the Complete [Kaggle Notebook](https://www.kaggle.com/rednivrug/comprehensive-bus-boarding-analysis).

+you can Like or Comment the Notebook to show your support.